No one does food like the Italians. Join me as I rediscover the Roman food scene on a LivItaly Food tour.

 By the time we got to our third stop, a busy pizza deli near Largo Argentina, I was already feeling a bit full… But of course, I took one for the team and decided to soldier through even more delicious Italian food.

-Tiffany got us lots of different pizza slices, and we ate them standing up (just like the Romans tend to do).
+different pizza slices, and we ate them standing up (just like the Romans tend to do).
 My partner seemed to love everything he ate, and one of his favourite slices of pizza turned out to be one with tuna.
 I prefer mine with eggplant.

 We paired the pizza with an ice cold Peroni, and it was so delicious that it definitely made me question why I ever decided to move away from Rome.
 Oh, pizza, ti amo.